Skip to main content

 Example

-An example of a legacy application that is modernized to a Windows application using the Thinkwise Platform:
+This is an example of a legacy application that is modernized to a Windows application using the Thinkwise Platform.

 Example of a legacy application